Kaued/Car_Seller/README.md

 The API will be accessible on your local server.

-## Endpoints

-The project includes various endpoints for interacting with the car sales API.
-Refer to the API documentation or code comments for details about available endpoints and their functionalities.

 ## Technologies Used

 - **Backend Framework**: Laravel (specific version used in your project).